Fabio Di Michele Sánchez

-Fabio Di Michele Sanchez (born 14 March 2003) is a German professional footballer who plays as a left-back for club Eintracht Braunschweig.
+Fabio Di Michele Sánchez (born 14 March 2003) is a German professional footballer who plays as a left-back for club Eintracht Braunschweig.

 Career

-Di Michele Sanchez joined NAC Breda on loan from Wolfsburg in July 2022.
+Di Michele Sánchez joined NAC Breda on loan from Wolfsburg in July 2022.
 He made his debut in the Eerste Divisie on 5 August 2022, in a 1–0 win against Helmond Sport at the Rat Verlegh Stadion.
 In November 2022 he suffered a serious injury and returned to Germany for rehabilitation.

-On 28 June 2023, Di Michele Sanchez signed for 3.
+On 28 June 2023, Di Michele Sánchez signed for 3.
 Liga club 1.
 FC Saarbrücken.

-On 14 June 2024, Di Michele Sanchez joined Eintracht Braunschweig in 2.
+On 14 June 2024, Di Michele Sánchez joined Eintracht Braunschweig in 2.
 Bundesliga on a two-year deal.

 Personal life

-Born in Germany, Di Michele Sanchez is of Italian and Spanish descent.
+Born in Germany, Di Michele Sánchez is of Italian and Spanish descent.